 The CYP17A1 gene provides instructions for making a member of the cytochrome P450 enzyme family.
 Like other cytochrome P450 enzymes, CYP17A1 is involved in the formation (synthesis) of steroid hormones.
-This group of hormones includes sex hormones such as testosterone and estrogen, which are needed for normal sexual development and reproduction; mineralocorticoids, which help regulate the body's salt and water balance; and glucocorticoids, which are involved in maintaining blood sugar levels and regulating the body's response to stress.
+This group of hormones includes sex hormones such as testosterone and estrogen, which are needed for normal sexual development and reproduction; mineralocorticoids, which help regulate the body's salt and water balance; and glucocorticoids, which are involved in maintaining blood sugar (glucose) levels and regulating the body's response to stress.

 Steroid hormones are synthesized through a series of chemical reactions.
 The CYP17A1 enzyme performs two important reactions in this process.
 The enzyme has 17 alpha(α)-hydroxylase activity, converting pregnenalone to 17-hydroxypregnenolone and progesterone to 17-hydroxyprogesterone.
 These hormone precursors are further processed to produce glucocorticoids and sex hormones.
 CYP17A1 also has 17,20-lyase activity, which converts 17-hydroxypregnenolone to dehydroepiandrosterone (DHEA).
 This reaction is integral to the production of sex hormones.